swagatkoirala/clo835-assignment1-git/README.md

 ## Step 3: Create a Global SSH Key

-1. Generate an SSH key to be used for environment:
+1. Generate an SSH key to be used for environment in `/terraform` directory:
    ```bash
    ssh-keygen -t rsa -b 2048 -f assignment1
    ```